Honesty Story

 The provocator and the Islamic preacher (How righteous I am unsure) should know what is written instead of making your presence felt.

-8. Anita McKay Says:
+8. Anita McKay says:

 In China, one could even be killed for a body organ in a public toilet.